ai4ce/FusionSense/README.md

 pip install ninja git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 ```

-### Step 2: Build Fusionsense
+Build the environment
 ```sh
 pip install -e .
 ```

-### Step 3: Install and Run Grounded SAM (Need to switch virtual env)
+### Step 3: Install Grounded-SAM-2

-We use Grounded-SAM2 for segmenting the foreground and background.
-For each
+We use `Grounded-SAM-2` for segmenting the foreground and background.
+Please make sure to use our modified submodule.

+We recommend starting a separate Conda environment, since `Grounded-SAM-2` requires CUDA 12.1, which is not yet officially supported by `Nerfstudio`.
 ```sh
 cd Grounded-SAM2-for-masking
 cd checkpoints